Canadice, NY

 INTRODUCTION

 To comply with State regulations, Canadice Water District No 1. issues an annual report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-In 2023, your tap water met all State drinking water health standards.
+In 2024, your tap water met all State drinking water health standards.
 We are pleased to report that our system did not violate a maximum contaminant level or any other water quality standard.
-This report provides an overview of last year’s (calendar 2023) water quality.
+This report provides an overview of last year’s (calendar 2024) water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

 The Town Board wants you to be informed about your drinking water and that the system is in compliance with all drinking water standards and regulations.
 If you have questions about this report or concerning your drinking water you are welcome to attend a Canadice Town Board meeting to learn more.
 Meeting dates and information on attending in person or via Zoom are posted on the Town website.
 You may also contact Eileen Schaefer, Town Clerk/Tax Collector (585) 367-2050, ext.
-2
+2 with your question and the appropriate official will get back to you with a response.

 Should you require further information, you can also contact the City of Rochester’s Water Quality Lab at (585) 428-6680, ext 1.
 The City produces an Annual Water Quality Report on their process in detail; the report can be found at www.cityofrochester.gov/waterquality.